telecasteren/gamehub/ReadMe.md

-## ABOUT GAMEHUB:
+_ABOUT GAMEHUB_

-This is a prototype e-commerce website made by me, Tele Caster Nilsen.
+This is a prototype e-commerce website made by Tele Caster Nilsen.
 Created during my first year at Noroff School of Technology and Media.

+Nothing you do here will have a real effect.
+That means that you can go through the events of purchase, without the purchase actually going through.

 ---

-## APPRECIATIONS FOLLOWS
+_APPRECIATIONS FOLLOWS_

 ---